-SEED seminars, run by local teachers, faculty, parents, community leaders, or other professionals who have gone to SEED New Leaders Training, are what make SEED such an effective force for professional development, curricular change, and institutional transformation.
+SEED seminars, facilitated by SEED leaders, are what make SEED such an effective force for personal and institutional transformation.

-How does a SEED seminar differ from other kinds of professional development?
+How does a SEED seminar provide professional development?

-At the monthly seminars, participants engage in conversations with colleagues about things they really care about.
-No outside professional delivers a pre-canned workshop.
-Hundreds of schools, colleges, communities, businesses, and other institutions find that SEED seminars offer a refreshing and effective way to fight teacher burnout, change their institution's social and emotional climate, and rethink their curriculum and practices.
+SEED leaders engage their colleagues in experiential, interactive exercises and discussions.
+Participants find that SEED seminars offer a refreshing and effective way to fight employee burnout, change their institution's social and emotional climate, and rethink their systems and practices.

-What does a school, college, community, or workplace gain from sponsoring a SEED seminar?
+What does a community, organization, or institution gain from sponsoring a SEED seminar?

-When an organization, institution, or business sponsors a SEED seminar it demonstrates a commitment to making education and community interaction fair and inclusive.
+When a community, organization, or institution sponsors a SEED seminar, it demonstrates a commitment to equity and inclusivity.
 People thrive when they are trusted with their own professional development.
-Parents appreciate the impact of SEED in their children’s classrooms.
-Parent seminars extend the benefits of re-envisioning the curriculum to the community and create support for improvement and for shared reflection on their own parental practices.
-Everyone benefits from the expanded curriculum, improved climate, and thoughtful facilitation that SEED seminars promote.
+Everyone has the potential to benefit from the supportive climate and thoughtful facilitation that SEED seminars promote.

 What is the setting of a SEED seminar?

-How can a school, college, community, business, or other institution sponsor a SEED seminar?
+How can a community, organization, or institution sponsor a SEED seminar?

-Begin by having a prospective SEED leader complete the application to attend the SEED New Leaders Training training.
-The sponsoring entity must also make certain that it can provide support for the seminar with time and space to meet and a budget for food.
+Begin by having a prospective SEED leader complete the application to attend New Leaders Training.
+Peer facilitation may or may not involve leading others with the same professional title.
+Sometimes facilitators come from the same community rather than from within the same organization.
+The sponsoring entity must also confirm that it can provide support for the seminar with time and space to meet and a budget for materials and food.